Skip to content

 Source code

 Get the source code relevant for the card you want to integrate.
-There are different repositories for SX1308, SX1302 and 2.4 ghz miro EdgeCards.
-See download section.
+There are different repositories for SX1308, SX1302, and 2.4 GHz miro EdgeCards.
+See the downloads page.

 Build

-The source code for integration consists of a HAL library the packet forwarder and a set of tools.
-The HAL layer is built as a static library, and then statically linked into the packet forwarder.
+The source code for integration consists of a HAL library, the packet forwarder, and a set of tools.
+The HAL layer is built as a static library and statically linked into the packet forwarder.
 All components have their own Makefile, but can be built in one go using the top-level Makefile.
-Check the Makefile and make sure to set all variables such as \((CROSS_COMPILE)_ or _\)(ARC), etc. to match your compiler and target architecture.
+Check the Makefile and make sure to set all variables such as $(CROSS_COMPILE) or $(ARC), etc. to match your compiler and target architecture.

 Note

-Some linux distributions are using different libc (e.g. OpenWRT is based on libmusl).
-There are some incompatiblies among those libraries, which might need some slight modifications of the source code.
+Some Linux distributions use a different libc (e.g. OpenWRT is based on libmusl).
+There are some incompatibilities among those libraries, which might require slight modifications of the source code.

 At least the packet forwarder needs to be integrated into the target system.
-It is recommended to also integrate the other tools, as they might become handy for configuration and diagnosis.
-Simply copy all needed binaries to the target system or integrate them as per build system used for your application.
+It is recommended to also integrate the other tools, as they may be useful for configuration and diagnosis.
+Simply copy all needed binaries to the target system or integrate them as per the build system used for your application.

 The forwarder has a single configuration file, global_conf.json, which specifies, among others: